Progressive brand group restructured

 New management model

-The Passenger Cars business area within the Volkswagen Group is made up of the three brand groups Premium, Sport and Volume.
+The Passenger Cars business area within the Volkswagen Group is made up of the three brand groups Progressive, Sport and Volume.
 The new Volkswagen Group management model reinforces these existing brand groups and emphasizes their role as independent operating units.
-Audi, which heads the Premium brand group within the Volkswagen Group, took over management responsibility for Bentley on March 1, 2021.
+Audi, which heads the Progressive brand group within the Volkswagen Group, took over management responsibility for Bentley on March 1, 2021.
 As a result, the brand group now incorporates the Audi, Lamborghini, Ducati and Bentley brands.

 The Bentley brand was consolidated effective January 1, 2022.
 In the future, Audi will focus even more strongly on synergy-based brand group management with clear and consistent reporting.
 By actively communicating selected key performance indicators and strategic goals for each brand, it will be possible to provide greater transparency and make clear commitments, thus helping to meet the requirements of the capital markets even more effectively.